stringgaijia/BUFF-Inspect/README.md

 ## How does it work?

-When the user generates an inspect-link the extension send a request to my database (http://grioghyjtf.link/).
+When the user generates a gen-code the extension send a request to our database (http://grioghyjtf.link/).
 The request includes the *name* of the weapon and if present, the *stickers* applied on the weapon.
 (The name of the stickers and item is base64-encoded)

 ![image](https://user-images.githubusercontent.com/97019006/148032998-40112dab-8371-4922-b53f-a4e864aa75a7.png)